Kurdistan Region - Hawler

-- In 2014 additional wells were spudded and tested to further appraise the reservoirs and to increase wellhead production capacity.
+- In 2014, wells were spudded and tested to appraise the reservoirs, commence production (June 2014) and increase wellhead production capacity.
 A 3D seismic data acquisition campaign covering a portion of the license area was also completed in 2014 to provide additional information to further refine development plans.

 - In March 2015, Oryx Petroleum commenced selling crude oil produced in the Hawler licence area to a regional marketer.
-Under this arrangement Oryx Petroleum recieves its share of sales proceeds directly from third party marketer.
+Under this arrangement Oryx Petroleum receives its share of sales proceeds directly from the third party marketer.

 - Wasit is a large, underexplored province in east central Iraq in proximity to the super-giant East Baghdad field.

 - Oryx Petroleum has a 61% participating interest (49% working interest assuming the Wasit Provincial Government exercises a 20% back-in right) through a jointly owned company with rights for oil exploration operated by Oryx Petroleum.